oar-team/kameleon/docs/source/recipe.rst

 Recipe
 ------

-Kameleon compute YAML files, named  *recipes*, that describes how you will build your appliance.
+Kameleon reads YAML files, named  *recipes*, that describes how you will build your appliance.
 These files are stored in the root of your :ref:`workspace`.
 A recipe is a hierarchical structure of `Section`_, `Step`_, `Microstep`_ and :ref:`commands`.
 Here is an overview of this structure: